wilensky/arduino-nrf24-optical-energy-meter/README.md

 ## TODO:

-- Configurable number of impulses per kW/h during operation (**a feature to implement**)
+- Configurable number of impulses per kW/h during operation
-- Possbility of adding current meter readings during operation to sync with actual values (**a feature to implement**)
+- Possbility of adding current meter readings during operation to sync with actual values
 - Real-time configurable packet throttling

 This hardware is meant to be used as separate component of Home Automation Network.